What is a Concussion or Traumatic Brain Injury?

 NB: The sessions I offer are in complementary therapy and are not a substitute for medical care.
 If you have suffered a TBI, concussion or are experiencing PCS please also contact your medical doctor.

-Rhonda Olson is a Biodynamic Craniosacral Therapist (BCST) based in Toronto.
+Rhonda Olson is a Biodynamic Craniosacral Therapist (BCST) based in North Bay.
 You can contact her or book a session here.